bespokebuilds/sprinklers/src/app/page.md

 ## Quick start

-This is a test of the staging branch and the domain associated with it.
+This is a test of the analytics.

 ### Installing dependencies